alberti42/tmux-fzf-links/README.md

 6. **`@fzf-links-path-extension`**: This option is also not strictly necessary.
 It is only required if `fzf-tmux` or `tmux` binaries are not in the `$PATH` that was available when `tmux` started.
 The plugin only requires these two processes.

-7. **`fzf-links-python`** and **`fzf-links-python-path`**: These two options allow specifying the path to the Python interpreter and, if needed, to a Python `site-packages` directory, which is appended to `$PYTHONPATH`.
+7. **`@fzf-links-python`** and **`@fzf-links-python-path`**: These two options allow specifying the path to the Python interpreter and, if needed, to a Python `site-packages` directory, which is appended to `$PYTHONPATH`.
 The plugin does not rely on any external dependencies.
 However, you may want to import external modules installed in `site-packages` to extend the functionality of the plugin in `user_schemes`.

 8. 🔍 **Logging**: Control logging levels via these options: